hannahdnguyen/hannahdnguyen/README.md

 ## Hi there 👋

 I’m a Business Administration major specializing in Finance at San José State University.
 I’m passionate about understanding financial systems, working with numbers, and finding better ways to analyze data.
-I’m currently learning how to use coding and data tools to improve my skills in finance, research, and decision-making.<!--
+I’m currently learning how to use coding and data tools to improve my skills in finance, research, and decision-making.
-**hannahdnguyen/hannahdnguyen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 ## 🔍 What I’m Focusing On
 - Building a strong foundation in finance and financial analysis